hotdogcow/boredle/README.md

 - Copy and paste either boredle.js or bordle.min.js into your browser's console
 - Use the [tampermonkey chrome extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to run the script on every page using @match https://*

+## Future features

+- Use of word-bank (want to avoid calling additional resources, but hardcoding would increase the size of the program tremendously)
+- Share feature